Updated November 2024

 Investing in a private equity real estate fund means trading your capital for an equity position in the company formed to develop, operate, or manage a single-asset property or portfolio of commercial properties.
 Private equity funds offer real estate projects across the development lifecycle.
 You should be able to find an investment that aligns with your investment objectives, risk tolerance, and time horizon.
 Generally, private equity real estate funds fall into one of four risk profiles: core, core plus, value-add, and opportunistic.

-Core/core-plus private equity deals share characteristics with REITs.
-These properties already produce income from high-quality tenants, are in the nice parts of town, and typically have low amounts of debt.
-Core/core-plus may be appropriate if you’re looking for income-generating investments and have lower risk tolerance.
+Core/core plus private equity properties already produce income from high-quality tenants, are in the nice parts of town, and typically have low amounts of debt.
+Core/core plus may be appropriate if you’re looking for income-generating investments and have a lower risk tolerance.

-Value-add private equity deals are just another way of saying “renovation jobs.”
+Value add private equity deals are just another way of saying “renovation jobs.”
 Basically, the private equity manager uses your capital to fix up a property or portfolio of properties.
-Then, the manager may choose to keep the property and pass the income from the tenants back to you (called “DPI” or “distribution of paid-in capital”) or sell it and pay out the proceeds of sale according to your equity position (called an “exit multiple”).
-You trade access to your capital for anywhere from two to five years (or longer) in exchange for DPI or an exit multiple.
+Then, the manager may choose to keep the property and pass the income from the tenants back to you or sell it and pay out the proceeds of sale according to your equity position.
+You trade access to your capital for anywhere from two to five years (or longer) in exchange for a potentially compelling return.
 These deals offer the potential for higher returns—either through income or exit multiple—than core deals but come with higher risk.

 Opportunistic private equity deals are ground-up development projects: you trade access to your capital to build something new.
-These deals can include redevelopment (tear-down jobs), land acquisition, and new builds.
-Opportunistic deals offer the highest potential exit multiple with the highest potential risk.
-These deals may be appropriate if you want to complement existing income-generating or low-risk investments with a high-risk/high reward growth-oriented investment.
+Opportunistic funds and deals can include redevelopment (tear-down jobs), land acquisition, and new builds.
+Opportunistic investments offer the highest potential return with the highest potential risk.
+These deals may be appropriate if you want to complement existing income-generating or low-risk investments with a high-risk/high-reward growth-oriented investment.

 2. Invest eligible capital gains in a Qualified Opportunity zone